 - 46. In the Series control tab, right click on the name of BSA curve in the list.
 Select export data and save it in an appropriate location.
 This will save a CSV file with the frame number, integrated intensity, radius of gyration, molecular weight, filename for each frame number, and a few other items.
 This allows you to plot that data for publications, align it with the UV trace, or whatever else you want to do with it. - Try: Open the .csv file you just saved in Excel or Libre/Open Office Calc. - 47.
-Select both items in the Series control panel list, and save them in the sec_data folder.
-This saves the Series plot data in a form that can be quickly loaded by RAW. - Try: Clear the Series data and then open one of your saved files from the Files tab using either the "Plot" or "Plot Series" button.
+Select both items in the Series control panel list, and save them in the series_data folder.
+This saves the series data in a form that can be quickly loaded by RAW. - Try: Clear the Series data and then open one of your saved files from the Files tab using either the "Plot" or "Plot Series" button. - 48.
+With both items selected, right click and select "Save report".
+Check the profiles associtated with the SEC-SAXS series, so that you're saving a report that includes both the series and the averaged subtracted profiles.
+Save the report as a pdf.